About Insight to Healthcare

 To be eligible to apply, students need to meet the minimum eligibility criteria:

-• Be committed to attending all sessions required for the programme.
-Please note, this will include visiting us onsite for several of the sessions at our campus in Tooting which you will need to bear in mind when applying.
+- Be committed to attending all sessions required for the programme.
+Please note, this will include visiting us onsite for several of the sessions at our campus in Tooting

-• Have a device internet access and a microphone & webcam to join the ‘Meet the GP’ session
+- Have a device with internet access, a microphone and a webcam to join virtual sessions

-• Submit a short 500 word maximum personal statement explaining why you'd like to be involved in the programme.
-This is contained in the application form.
+- Submit a short 300 word maximum personal statement explaining why you'd like to be involved in the programme.
+This is contained in the application form

 Please note, we have a limited number of places on the programme.
 As such, where we have more applicants than participants on the programme, we will select participants based on how closely their application meets our contextual admissions policy.
 This criteria includes: